HKVAXAPI/HKVAX-EXCHANGE-API-EN/API Documentation.md

 HKVAX's database and servers are based in Hong Kong.

-## Simulated Environment
+## Sim-trade

-The simulated environment can be used to test API connectivity and trading.
+Sim-trade can be used to test API connectivity and trading.
 The function of the simulated environment is independent of the formal environment.
 You need to register, log in, and create an API key separately.

 In addition, once you complete the registration, we will provide sufficient simulated funds for you to test.